Monarchy of the Netherlands: The monarch and the government

-The second paragraph of the article, though, is what really renders the monarch powerless.
-This paragraph states that the monarch is inviolate.
+The second paragraph of the article states that the monarch is inviolable.
 He is beyond any reproach, beyond the grasp of any prosecution (criminal or otherwise) for any acts committed or actions taken as monarch.
 If anything goes wrong, the minister responsible for the topic at hand is responsible for the failings of the monarch.
-This sounds like it makes the monarch an absolute tyrant, but in fact the opposite is true: since the ministers are responsible, they also have the authority to make the decisions.
-The ministers set the course of the government and the country, the ministers make executive decisions and run the affairs of state.
-And since the government is one, the monarch abides by the decision of the ministers.
-In fact the monarchs of the Netherlands rarely make any executive decisions at all and practically never speak in public on any subject other than to read a statement prepared by the Prime Minister (since an unfortunate off-the-cuff remark could get a minister into trouble).
+This sounds like it makes the monarch an absolute tyrant, but in fact, the opposite is true.
+Actual decision-making lies with the ministers.
+The ministers set the course of the government and the country, and the ministers make executive decisions and run the affairs of the state.
+Since the government is one, the monarch abides by the decision of the ministers.
+In fact, in modern practice this paragraph effectively leaves the monarch without any actual political power.
+Dutch monarchs rarely make any executive decisions at all and practically never speak in public on any subject other than to read a statement prepared by the Prime Minister (since an unfortunate off-the-cuff remark could get a minister into trouble).
 The practical consequence of this limit on the power of the monarch is that the monarch never makes a decision on his own.
-Every decision, every decree must be countersigned by the responsible minister(s).
+Every decision and decree must be countersigned by the responsible minister(s), who then assumes political responsibility for the act.